RomeCore/RCParsing/README.md

 - **API Ergonomics:** Introducing even more expressive and fluent methods (such as expression builder).
 - **New Built-in Rules:** Adding common patterns (e.g., number with wide range of notations).
 - **Visualization Tooling:** Exploring tools for debugging and visualizing resulting AST.
-- **Error recovery:** Ability to re-parse the content when encountering an error using the anchor token.
 - ***Incremental parsing:*** Parsing only changed parts in the middle of text that will be good for IDE and LSP (Language Server Protocol).
 - ***Cosmic levels of debug:*** Very detailed parse walk traces, showing the order of what was parsed with success/fail status.